-- Contact Chip the card must contain a contact chip. - Contactless Chip the card must have a contactless chip.
-If the card has a single chip with two interfaces (contactless and contact) and you want to program both, do not select this option the card will be programmed through the contact chip.
-Select this option for contactless-only issuance. - Magnetic Stripe (Only) the card contains no chips, but has only a magnetic stripe.
+- Contactless Chip the card must have a contactless chip.
+If the card has a single chip with two interfaces (contactless and contact) and you want to program both, do not select this option the card will be programmed through the contact - Magnetic Stripe (Only) the card contains no chips, but has only a magnetic stripe.
 If your card has a magnetic stripe in addition to a chip, you do not need to select this option. - Microsoft Virtual Smart Card used for Microsoft VSCs.
 See the Setting up a credential profile for VSCs section in the Microsoft VSC Integration Guide. - Windows Hello used for Windows Hello for Business credentials.
 See the Creating the Windows Hello credential profile section in the Windows Hello for Business Integration Guide. - FIDO Authenticator (Only) used for FIDO credentials.
 See the Setting up credential profiles for FIDO authenticators section in the FIDO Authenticator Integration Guide. - Identity Agent used for mobile identities.
-See the Setting up the Identity Agent credential profiles section in the Mobile Identity Management guide. - Software Certificates Only no card is required, and the certificates are issued only in software. - See section 11.5, Setting up a credential profile for soft certificates for details. - Device Identity (Only) if these credentials are only going to be used to determine the identity of a device (a computer, router or other device), select this option. - See section 24.5, Setting up a credential profile to use to issue device identities for details. - Externally Issued (Only) used for credentials that were originally issued by a different system and have been imported into MyID; for example, this is used for derived credentials for unknown users. - Derived Credential used for derived credentials. - See the Setting up the credential profiles for derived credentials section in the DerivedCredentials Configuration Guide and the Setting up the credential profiles for derived credentials section in the Derived Credentials Self-Service Request Portal guide.
+See the Setting up the Identity Agent credential profiles section in the Mobile Identity Management guide. - Mobile Identity Document used for mobile identity documents.
+See the Creating the mobile identity document credential profile section in the Mobile Identity Documents guide. - Software Certificates Only no card is required, and the certificates are issued only in software. - See section 11.5, Setting up a credential profile for soft certificates for details. - Device Identity (Only) if these credentials are only going to be used to determine the identity of a device (a computer, router or other device), select this option. - See section 24.5, Setting up a credential profile to use to issue device identities for details. - Externally Issued (Only) used for credentials that were originally issued by a different system and have been imported into MyID; for example, this is used for derived credentials for unknown users. - Derived Credential used for derived credentials. - See the Setting up the credential profiles for derived credentials section in the Derived Credentials Self-Service Request Portal guide.